AdaptivMCP/AdaptivMCP/docs/OPERATIONS.md

 Most incidents can be narrowed down by checking these layers in order: hosting → MCP server → controller/assistant behavior.

+When you are unsure which layer is at fault, start by calling these meta tools from the controller:

+- `get_server_config`: Confirm controller repo, default branch, write gating, and HTTP settings.
+- `list_all_actions`: Confirm that the tools you expect (including any recently added ones) are actually exposed.
+- `validate_environment`: Check for missing tokens, misconfigured controller repo/branch, or suspicious timeout/concurrency values.
+- `ping_extensions`: Verify that optional extension modules have been loaded and their tools registered.

+These helpers quickly distinguish configuration problems from deeper bugs.

 ---

 ## 2. Quick triage checklist